Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 — Luke 15:17

-Naomi then arises with her daughters-in-law to go back to the land of Judah (praise).
-We might wonder why her daughters-in-law would go with her, but it was customary for a bride to leave her family of origin and join her husband's family in ancient times.
-This concept is depicted in Psalm 45, titled "The King's marriage," about the bride.
+Naomi then arises with her daughters-in-law to return to the land of Judah (praise).
+We might wonder why her daughters-in-law would go with her, but it was customary in ancient times for a bride to leave her family of origin and join her husband's family.
+This concept concerning the bride is depicted in Psalm 45, titled "The King's marriage," in the New King James Bible.

 Forget your own people also, and your father’s house . . .

 It is a vibrant symbolic image of us leaving our original family of sin to be brought into a new family of righteousness in Christ, never to return to our old life again.